mik3online/belly-button-challenge/README.md

 Instructions to run locally:

-1 - download Folder "belly-button-challenge" and all of it's Files/Contents
+1 - download Folder "belly-button-challenge" and all of its Files/Contents

-2 - In Terminal, navigate to folder where index.html is located:  cd <locate folder locally>
+2 - In Terminal, navigate to folder where "index.html" is located:  cd <locate folder locally>

 3 - Once Navigated to the Folder, In Terminal type:  python -m http.server